 Our nonprofit organization serves clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
 Our clients also cannot afford current market rates for therapy, lack adequate mental health insurance coverage, and have an annual household income below $100,000.
-We help our members access their choice of affordable in-person care from a vetted mental health professional.
+We help our members access their choice of affordable in-person and online care from a vetted mental health professional.

 If you’re seeking affordable psychotherapy because you’re uninsured, underinsured, or cannot afford to pay the full rate out of pocket, Open Path is for you.